nachikethKarthik/webDev-bankist/Bankist_App/README.md

 ---

 ## Description
-This website was coded as a part of a set of udemy courses i did on frontend web development by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/).The website is part of the bankist App which is also there in this repo.
+This application was coded as a part of a set of udemy courses i did on frontend web development by [Jonas Schmedtmann](https://www.udemy.com/user/jonasschmedtmann/).This app is used for managing the daily acticities of a user entering bank account page.

+#### Features
+- Withdrawal
+- Deposit
+- Loans which get updated with time
+- login timer
+- Money transfer among accounts

 ---